ZilD117/LGA-Analysis/README.md

 - **`ner_transformer.ipynb`**: Includes the code for training the machine learning model with transformer embeddings.
 - **`ner_tok2vec.ipynb`**: Includes the code for training the machine learning model with tok2vec embeddings.
 - **`results_visualization.ipynb`**: Visualizes the results of the machine learning model.
+- **`link_travel_time_analysis.ipynb`**: Doing data analysis and filtering of the ASDEX data and analysis the link travel time distributions and speed parameters.
 - **`case_study_1_demo.ipynb`**: Generates all the simulation steps for Case Study 1.
 - **`case_study_2_demo.ipynb`**: Generates all the simulation steps for Case Study 2.